Frequently Asked Questions

 Compelling applicants come from many different backgrounds and levels of experience.

-Typically, members hold a bachelor’s degree or above and have some volunteer or work experience, though in some cases relevant work experience may substitute on a year-by-year basis for a college degree.
-We look for a combination of personal and professional attributes that indicate maturity, sincerity, and intelligence, including strong academic performance, regular engagement in volunteerism, work experience, and strong recommendations from supervisors.
-When considering an application we place special emphasis on the writing sample: clarity and concision, depth of thinking, and a genuine interest in confronting poverty must all be evident.
+Typically, members have some college experience and have some volunteer or work experience, though in some cases relevant work experience may substitute on a year-by-year basis for a college degree.
+We look for a combination of personal and professional attributes that indicate maturity, sincerity, and resilience, including regular engagement in volunteerism, work experience, lived experience, and strong recommendations.
+When considering an application, we place special emphasis on the writing sample: clarity and concision, depth of thinking, and a genuine interest in confronting poverty must all be evident.

-The vast majority of successful applicants have extensive volunteer experience and/or internships relevant to their positions.
+The vast majority of successful applicants have extensive volunteer and/or community experience relevant to their positions.
 We prefer to see sustained engagement with one organization or issue rather than several briefer involvements.
-Reccomenders should know you well, have supervised your work in a professional, volunteer, or academic capacity, and not be related by blood or marriage.
+Recommenders should know you well, have supervised your work in a professional, volunteer, or academic capacity, and not be related by blood or marriage.

 All members must have an earnest commitment to completing 365 days of service from start to finish and be willing to live at the federal poverty level for the duration of that time.

-To be eligible for AmeriCorps service you must be a U.S. citizen, U.S. national, or lawful permanent resident alien.
+To be eligible for AmeriCorps service you must be a U.S. Citizen, U.S. National, Lawful Permanent Resident, or person legally residing in a state that have one of the following legal residency classifications: refugee, asylum or asylee, or temporary protected status.
 All applicants must provide appropriate primary documentation of their residency or citizenship status.
 Visa sponsorship is not available.
 As this is a federal policy exceptions cannot be granted.

 If you don’t have a degree and want to serve with us you can substitute relevant work experience for education on a year-for-year basis.
 So, in most cases this would mean that a position will require four years of higher education, or four years of relevant work experience, or some combination thereof (ex: two years of college and two years of work).

 Yes, in some cases.
-Our agency serves ex-offenders, and we believe that their experiences and perspectives can contribute invaluably to our AmeriCorps VISTA program.
+Our agency serves formerly incarcerated individuals, and we believe that their experiences and perspectives can contribute invaluably to our AmeriCorps VISTA program.